Lauren Calimeris Kocman (Economics), Program Director

-To graduate from the St. John Fisher College Honors Program, a student must participate in two one-credit seminars geared toward increasing skills of inquiry and independence, take four specialized Honors core courses which also fulfill Fisher's general education core requirements and complete three keystone experiences which are designed by the student and may include travel, research, service, or other Honors-based involvement.
+To graduate from the St. John Fisher University Honors Program, a student must participate in two one-credit seminars geared toward increasing skills of inquiry and independence; take a research-based writing course and four specialized Honors core courses, which also fulfill Fisher's general education core requirements; and complete three keystone experiences which are designed by the student and may include, but are not limited to, travel, research, service, creative work, or other Honors-based involvement.
 Honors students must maintain a minimum 3.30 cumulative grade point average each semester and be a full-time student.